cadnano/cadnano2.5/pyqtstatic_build.md

 	install_name_tool -add_rpath @executable_path/../Qt5.5/lib ~/virtualenvs/testqtpy/lib/python3.5/site-packages/PyQt5/QtWidgets.so

-and we could even remove the original rpath
+and we could even remove the original rpath.

+## Windows modifications to support shared libraries

+	Just put dlls in same directory as python libs.

 # Modifications to Numpy and Pandas